 For this reason, when you enable the feature, always double-check that your site works fine.
 If you see any unintended behavior, disable the feature and let us know so that we can investigate and work out the issue.

 How long is data from the APM tool available?

 APM data is retained for 14 days.
-To view data older than 24 hours, click the time frame button near the top right of the Monitoring Results section, go to the Absolute tab in the Select time frame modal/pop-up, select a 24-hour time frame within the past 14 days, and click the Apply time frame button.
+To view data older than 24 hours, click the time frame button near the top right of the APM page, go to the Absolute tab in the Select time frame modal/pop-up, select a 24-hour time frame within the past 14 days, and click the Apply time frame button.

-With the Kinsta APM tool, you’ll be able to debug performance issues without installing a plugin like Query Monitor or activating a third-party service like New Relic.
+With Kinsta’s APM tool, you’ll be able to debug performance issues without installing a plugin like Query Monitor or activating a third-party service like New Relic.

-If you’re working with a developer to address issues on your WordPress site, the Kinsta APM tool can also help you save time and money by providing you with a place to start.
+If you’re working with a developer to address issues on your WordPress site, Kinsta’s APM tool can also help you save time and money by providing you with a place to start.